gulang2019/LSP-Offload/README.md

 ```
 ### Figure 5d, Table 4
 1. Run End2End training;
+You may need to adjust the batch size in the scripts to fit your GPU memory.
 ```bash
 cd simulation/example
 bash run_sft_lsp_6.7b.sh 1e-4 5e-5 100 2048 8 5e-2